 “It will be noticed that ‘validity’ of an Arbitration Agreement is apart from its ‘existence’.
 One moot question that therefore, arises, and which needs to be authoritatively decided by a Bench of Three Learned Judges, is whether the word ‘existence’ would include weeding-out Arbitration Clauses in agreements which indicate that the subject-matter is incapable of […]Read more "Referred to Larger Bench XVIII: Arbitrability, The Transfer of Property Act"

-My Lord, Special Leave Petition before Supreme Court, AGAINST IMPUGNED ORDER, Dismissed – Review Petition before High Court, AGAINST IMPUGNED ORDER, Maintainable?
+My Lord, Special Leave Petition, AGAINST IMPUGNED ORDER, Dismissed – Review Petition, High Court, AGAINST IMPUGNED ORDER, Maintainable?
 “There is no conflict insofar as ratio of Abbai Maligai Partnership Firm v.
 K. Santhakumaran, (1998) 7 SCC 386 and Kunhayammed, (2000) 6 SCC 359 is concerned.
-Abbai Maligai Partnership Firm was decided on its peculiar […]Read more "Referred to Larger Bench V Answered: Maintainability of Reivew Petitions"
+Abbai Maligai Partnership Firm was decided on its peculiar facts, with no discussion […]Read more "Referred to Larger Bench V Answered: Maintainability of Review Petitions"

 Ravjit Singh Sethi received a phone call from Mrs. Neeraj Dutta [LDC, Delhi Vidyut Board].
 She demanded Rupees Fifteen Thousand which was reduced to Rupees Ten Thousand.
 FIR.
 Rupees Ten Thousand was paid.
 Mrs. Neeraj Dutta handed over the same to Yogesh Kumar [Driver].
 Shadow Witness, S.K.
 Awasthi and Inspector O.D.
 Yadav arrived.
 Phenolphthalein Test. […]Read more "Referred to Larger Bench XVII: Illegal Gratification"